Travel Guidance

 * Please note that some countries ban VPNs (Belarus, China, Iran, Iraq, North Korea, Oman, Russia, Turkmenistan, Uganda, etc.).
 Please use discretion.

-During Border Crossings
+During Border Crossing

 Know your legal rights regarding device searches at borders